 7. The overachiever

-This is the student who is always trying to get straight A’s and participate in as many extracurricular activities as possible.
+This is the student who is always trying to get straight A’s and participate in as many co-curricular clubs and extracurricular activities as possible.
 They can be perfectionists and can be quite stressed out by their desperate need to be the best at everything.
 An example of the overachiever is Rory Gilmore from Gilmore Girls who obsesses over getting into an Ivy League university.